arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ## Overview

 In this tutorial, we will learn how to interface an Opta™ device with a USB memory stick for data logging.
 Data logging is an essential process in industrial environments, where it is critical to continuously monitor and record vital parameters like temperature, pressure, or flow rates.
-These parameters are often captured through sensors connected to the input ports of a device like the Opta™.
+These parameters are often captured through sensors connected to the input ports of a device like Opta™.

-You will record readings from four analog input ports of an Opta™ device and store the data in a `.txt` file on the USB memory stick.
+Through this guide, we will show you how to record readings from four analog input ports of an Opta™ device and store the data in a `.txt` file on the USB memory stick.
 Additionally, we will use the onboard user button and LEDs of the Opta™ device to start, stop, and indicate the status of the data logging process to the user.

 ## Goals